pinax/django-user-accounts/docs/usage.rst

 the user changes their password.
 This entry links the user with their most recent (encrypted) password and a timestamp.
 Unless deleted manually, PasswordHistory items are saved forever, allowing password history checking for new passwords.

+For an authenticated user, `ExpiredPasswordMiddleware` prevents retrieving or posting to any page (except the password change page!) when the user password is expired.